U.S. pending home sales pull back in June as rates rise

 Rates on 30-year fixed rate mortgages have climbed about a full percentage point since early May on expectations the U.S. Federal Reserve may begin scaling back its bond-buying stimulus program as early as September.

-"We had such an outsize gain in May and I think what we saw was a good number of people that were trying to beat the punch and pull the trigger on buying that home before mortgage rates rose even further," said Sam Bullard, senior economist at Wells Fargo in Charlotte, North Carolina.

-Contracts were up in the West, where they reached the highest level since November 2009, but down in the Midwest and South.
+Contracts were up in the West, but down in the Midwest and South.
 The index for the Northeast was unchanged.